All Episodes

 I don't think he cared that people knew because he was used to being covered.

-He was used to being protected, he was used to getting away with it.
+He was used to getting away with it.

-I think in hindsight, I think that everything that I heard from Arkansas from the troopers and sheriffs down there was true.
+I think in hindsight, I think that everything that I heard from Arkansas, from the troopers and sheriffs down there, was true.

-Like he it was a significant I mean I only knew this guy for a couple of minutes, and when he told me that, I felt like it was somebody telling me something, you know, Gary, here's some good investment advice for your life.
+And when he told me that, I felt like it was somebody telling me something, you know, Gary, here's some good investment advice for your life.

 You know what I mean?

-He was serious and he meant it.
+He was serious, and he meant it.

 Yeah.

-So the steward.
+So the Stewart.

-I'm probably describing Nelvis there, but there were quite a few stewards.
+Yeah, I'm probably describing Nelvis there, but there were quite a few stewards.

-Yeah, there were qu quite a few stewards.
+Yeah, there were quite a few stewards.

 They have a great history.

-They're traditionally they were actually all f Filipino men.
+Traditionally, they were actually all Filipino men.

-So Yeah, I mean uh you're describing a surreal.
+Yeah, I mean, you're describing a surreal.

 Tell us about the end of your relationship with him.